hurumi/financial-stream/README.md

 <hr>

 #### Fear & Greed menu
-* Show Fear & Greed Index, its 1-week trend and 3-year chart from CNN Business
+* Show Fear & Greed Index, its approximated trend and 3-year chart from CNN Business
+* The approximated trend chart is **derived** from 3-year image chart by pixel-level analysis (not accurate!)

 <img src="/images/feargreed.png" width="100%">
 <hr>